B.B.A. in Accounting

 Yes.
 You can transfer up to 90 credits from a regionally accredited university to graduate the online B.S. in Cybersecurity program more quickly.
 Learn more by visiting this program’s admission requirements page.

 Yes.
-Utica University helps you complete the RN to BSN program faster by accepting up to 90 credits from two-year or four-year institutions or 60 credits from two-year institutions.
+Utica University helps you complete the RN to BSN program faster by accepting up to 90 credits from four-year institutions or 60 credits from two-year institutions.
 Learn more by reviewing this program’s admission requirements.

 For this program, Utica University accepts up to nine transfer credits from a regionally accredited college.
 The courses must be equivalent to Utica’s courses, and you must have earned a grade of “B” or better.
 Note that three of the nine credits will need approval from the Dean for Graduate Studies.